Tadap (2021 film): Plot

 After a while, Daddy calls Ishana and ask him to come to the hospital.
 Daddy reveals that he was in an accident and never got to go to Damodar's house.
 The next day Daddy sent Ishana to get some gravel for a temple that the former is building.
 There, Ishana gets a call from Lol that Ramisa is getting married.
 Ishana rushes back to Mussoorie, but the place where he was at had blasts happening and he rode his bike through the blasts.

 When he reaches there, he sees Ramisa's grandmother who asks him how the decoration looks.
 Ishana breaks down and creates a scene.
 Damodar orders his men to take Ishana away so that he doesn't disrupt the wedding.
 He gets badly beaten up and is kept in a secluded area.
-In the meantime, Ramisa gets married to Anurag Mehta and is sent to London.
-By the time Ishana gets there, she is already gone.
+In the meantime, Ramisa marries Anurag Mehta and is sent to London.
+By the time Ishana arrives, she is already gone.

-Present day, Ishana tries to ruin Damodar's work and beats his men and he now is a very aggressive and self disruptive person.
+Present day, Ishana tries to ruin Damodar's work and beats his men and he now is an aggressive and self-disruptive person.
 Lol, not able to see him in this condition, throws a party for his own birthday and urges Ishana to attend it.
 There he starts to dance with different girls and a car pulls up.
 It is shown that Ramisa is back from London to visit her father and she sees Ishana partying.

 The next day, Lol happily tells Ishana that Ramisa is back.
 Ishana rushes to see her, but the police arrives and on Damodar's orders they take him away.
 While he is being taken away, Ishana screams that he'll meet Ramisa in the cafe, where they previously used to meet.
 Ishana is badly beaten up by the police and Daddy comes to take him.
 Ishana tells the latter that he has to go and meet Ramisa in the cafe, but she doesn't show.
 He goes to her house and they have an argument where she confesses that Ishana should move on.
 Damodar and Daddy interrupt them and Daddy slaps Ishana and takes him away.
 He tells Ishana that love is not taken by threatening someone and that Ramisa was scared by his behaviour.
 He locks Ishana in his room and forbids him from seeing Ramisa.